An Introduction to working and competing with your dogs

 More on our site

-- Pictures of the 2014 litter at 3 weeks old
+- Pictures of our Hades x Effie 2012 litter at 2 weeks old